mscheltienne/meg-tests/doc/stim-pc.rst

 Specifications
 --------------

-The stimulation PC runs on an `intel i5-12500`_ (6 cores, 12 threads) with 16 GB of RAM and an `Nvidia T1000`_.
+The stimulation PC runs on an `intel Xeon W-2245`_ (8 cores, 16 threads) with 32 GB of RAM and an `Nvidia Quadro P2200`_.
 This hardware is recent but not high-end.
 Stimulation paradigms rarely require high-end hardware with high throughput.
 Instead, latency and regularity are more valuable and are similar between high-end and middle-end hardware.